RIL doubles Q4 net profit to Rs 13,227 cr

 He added that RIL's facilities in Jamnagar are producing lifesaving medical grade oxygen, which is the crucial need of the hour in many states.

 "We have also taken urgent steps to bolster the nation's capacity to swiftly transport medical oxygen.
-These efforts complement our other initiatives such as distributing free meals to the needy, supplying PPEs to frontline workers and setting up world class Covid-care facilities."
+These efforts complement our other initiatives such as distributing free meals to the needy, supplying PPEs to frontline workers and setting up world class Covid-care facilities," he said.

 "Sustained high utilisation rates across sites and improvement in downstream product deltas as well as transportation fuel margins aided O2C earnings growth.
 Our consumer businesses have proved to be a digital and physical lifeline for the nation in these challenging times.
 Jio's high-speed connectivity services enabled millions of Indians work from home, study from home and even receive healthcare from home," he said.